sighupio/fury-getting-started/fury-on-vms/README.md

 > The `furyagent` command needs the file `furyagent.yaml` as a configuration, this file is already present in the getting started directory.

-After the initalization of the PKIs, you should have a `pki` folder with the following contents:
+After the initalization of the PKI, you should have a `pki` folder with the following contents:

 ```text
 pki